rubyworks/lemon/README.md

 end
 ```

+The `covers` method works just like `require` with the exception that it records the file for reference --under certain scenarios it can be used to improve test coverage analysis.

-Notice that the parameter passed to the block of `unit` method is the instance of `X` created in the `setup` block.
-This block is run for every subsequent `test` until a new setup/concern is defined.
+The setup is run for every subsequent `test` until a new setup (also called the _concern_) is defined.

 In conjunction with the #setup methods, there is a #teardown method which can be used "tidy-up" after each unit run if need be.

-Lastly, there are the `before` and `after` methods which can be used only once for each test case.
-The `before` method defines a procedure to run before any of the test case's units are run, and the `after` method defines a procedure to run after that are all finished.

 That is the bulk of the matter for writing Lemon tests.
 There are few other features not mentioned here.
-You can learn more about those by reading the [Lemon Wiki](http://wiki.github.com/rubyworks/lemon).
+You can learn more about those by reading the [User Guide](http://wiki.github.com/rubyworks/lemon).

+## USAGE

 ### Running Tests